ovh/docs/pages/web/hosting/cms_install_1_click_modules/guide.en-ie.md

 ---
-title: Setting up your website with 1-click modules
+title: 'Setting up your website with 1-click modules'
 slug: web_hosting_web_hosting_modules
-excerpt: Find out how to set up your website using our 1-click modules
+excerpt: 'Find out how to set up your website using our 1-click modules'
 legacy_guide_number: g1402
 section: CMS
 order: 1